Cluster expansion formulas and perfect matchings for type B and C: Introduction

 A remarkable result in the theory states that every cluster variable $x$ is a Laurent polynomial in the cluster variables $u_1,\dots,u_n$ of the initial cluster, i.e.,

-where $f$ is a polynomial, and $d_1,\dots,d_n$ are non negative integers.
-This is usually referred to as the $Laurent$ $phenomenon$ \cite{CAI}, and the right hand side of equation \ref{cluster_exp} is the $cluster$ $expansion$ of $x$ in the initial cluster variables.
+where $f$ is a polynomial, and $d_1,\dots,d_n$ are non-negative integers.
+This is usually referred to as the \emph{Laurent phenomenon} \cite{CAI}, and the right hand side of equation \ref{cluster_exp} is the \emph{cluster expansion} of $x$ in the initial cluster variables.

 Cluster algebras are related to a number of research areas including representation theory of finite dimensional algebras and Lie algebras, combinatorics, algebraic and hyperbolic geometry, dynamical systems, and knot theory.